Scripture Reference: Joshua 9:1-10:15

 The Amorites lived in the hill country of the Promised Land and had a king over each major city and the area surrounding it.
 Israel had split the land into two sections and gained control of a large portion of central Canaan by conquering Jericho and Ai.
 What God had done for the Israelites made everyone in Canaan fearful.
 They had heard that God told Moses to conquer everyone in the land.
 So some joined forces to fight against Israel (Joshua 9:1-2).
 But the Gibeonites decided to trick Israel into making a treaty with them.

-A Gibeonite delegation tried to make Israel think they had come on a journey of hundreds of miles.
+A Gibeonite delegation tried to make Israel think they had come on a journey from a faraway place.
 In reality, Gibeon was probably not more than twenty miles away from the Israelite camp at Gilgal.
 The ruse was elaborate, even down to carrying dry, mouldy bread.
 And it worked.

 The result of Israel’s hasty decision was that they couldn’t fulfil God’s command concerning all the inhabitants of the land.
 When we fail to seek God’s guidance, we can end up making bad decisions, just as Israel did.
 But when we seek him and study his word, we can be thankful that he guides us every step of the way.